kazamabolt/kazamabolt/README.md

 - 🔭 I’m currently working on Java Projects.
 - 🌱 I’m currently learning more about BlockChain and Flutter.
-- 🤔 I’m looking for help with VelocityX documentation.
+- 🤔 I’m looking for challenging problems.
-- 💬 Ask me about Flutter or any tech-related stuff.
+- 💬 Ask me about any tech-related stuff.
 - 📫 How to reach me: Email -novabolt.kaza@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend almost 10 hours with Computer every day.